skuligowski/grunt-htmlrender/README.md

 > Renders html by including its partials

 ## About
 Organize your project by creating small partials (html files).
 Then compose your output html file by including those partials into that one.
-This is the common way how server-side templating engines (eg. PHP, JSP, Freemarker etc.) work.
+This is the common way how a server-side templating engines (eg. PHP, JSP, Freemarker etc.) work.
 Now the same thing you can do on the client side.

 ## Getting started
 Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript: